-Global Experiential Courses
+Global Intensive Experiential Courses

 The School of Civic and Economic Thought and Leadership offers Global Experiential Courses during academic breaks.
 These are opportunities to travel and apply themes learned in classes to real service and leadership projects abroad.

-GIE: SCETL Leadership and Service Global Intensive Experience: India
+GIE: SCETL Leadership & Service in India

 Prior to traveling, student participants will join classmates and faculty in the study and discussion of culture, politics, and relevant contemporary issues in the countries they will visit.
 During their travels, Global Intensive Experience participants will research, explore, work, and collaborate with people from different backgrounds and perspectives in order to gain a deeper understanding of the important issues that they will need to consider in order to be effective, thoughtful, globally-conscious leaders.